 As one enters the park on Morris Pesin Drive, the flags of the fifty states are assembled by their admission to the union.
 Flag Plaza in front of the Park Administration Building and Visitors' Center has thirteen American flags for each of the original states.
 To the right are flags that were flown during the Revolutionary War era.
 A plaque commemorating the Black Tom explosion of 1916 is at the park's south end.

 An imposing Holocaust memorial statue stands before the flag plaza in the South Overlook Field.
 Dedicated on May 30, 1985, the twenty-foot, two-ton bronze statue, cast at the Tallix foundry in Peekskill, NY, rests on a black marble base.
 Named Liberation Monument by sculptor Nathan (Natan) Rapoport (1911-1987), the statue depicts a World War II concentration camp survivor carried to freedom by an unarmed American soldier.
 Its placement opposite the Statue of Liberty and Ellis Island forms a triad of symbolism for liberty and freedom.
-Born in Warsaw, Poland, Rapoport is known for his Holocaust-related monuments, including Monument to the Warsaw Ghetto Uprising, erected in Warsaw in 1948.
+Born in Warsaw, Poland, Rapoport is known for his Holocaust-related monuments, including the Monument to the Warsaw Ghetto Uprising, erected in Warsaw in 1948.

 In 1986, Liberty Walk, a two-mile promenade along the Hudson River, opened.
 It extends from the Statue of Liberty Overlook to the CRRNJ Terminal and offers a panoramic view of New York harbor.
 From it, one observes the Manhattan skyline, Ellis Island, the Statue of Liberty, and the Verrazano Narrows Bridge.
 The promenade is a segment of the Hudson River Walkway.